#1 Global Leader in Data Resilience

 • Cloud and on-premises capabilities

-They include Kasten K10 for Kubernetes, which is a Kubernetes-native solution for backup, disaster recovery and the enablement of application mobility across different Kubernetes clusters, infrastructure and distributions.
+They include Veeam Kasten for Kubernetes, which is a Kubernetes-native solution for backup, disaster recovery and the enablement of application mobility across different Kubernetes clusters, infrastructure and distributions.

 Let’s Get Started